ehrpg/qstar/docs/character.md

 * abilities, currencies, pools and skills
 * adds perks and flaws,
 * enables access to inherent stunts,
-* and may add roleplaying circumstances
+* and may add roleplaying Circumstances

 ## Abilities